omoke1/vp0/VPO_Whitepaper_2025.md

 The prediction economy represents one of the most promising applications of decentralized technology, yet it remains fundamentally constrained by the need for human intervention in resolution processes.
 Current prediction markets face critical challenges including manual resolution delays, human subjectivity and bias, high dispute costs, and inability to leverage AI models for automated decision-making.

-VPO (Verifiable Prediction Oracle) introduces a revolutionary approach to prediction market resolution through cryptographic computation and AI-powered decision-making.
-By combining zero-knowledge proofs, verifiable computation, and advanced AI models, VPO enables automatic, unbiased, and cryptographically verifiable resolution of any prediction market event.
+Veyra (Verifiable Prediction Oracle) introduces a revolutionary approach to prediction market resolution through cryptographic computation and AI-powered decision-making.
+By combining zero-knowledge proofs, verifiable computation, and advanced AI models, Veyra enables automatic, unbiased, and cryptographically verifiable resolution of any prediction market event.

-This whitepaper presents the technical architecture, economic model, and implementation roadmap for VPO, demonstrating how it transforms computation into cryptographic truth and eliminates the trust requirements that currently limit the prediction economy's potential.
+This whitepaper presents the technical architecture, economic model, and implementation roadmap for Veyra, demonstrating how it transforms computation into cryptographic truth and eliminates the trust requirements that currently limit the prediction economy's potential.

 ---